shift7-ch/katta-docs/02_OVERVIEW.md

 Katta currently supports two modes for both S3 providers:

-* Static Mode: use an existing S3 bucket and share the static credentials among vault users the vault template is uploaded with static credentials
+* Static Mode: use an existing S3 bucket and share the static credentials among vault users; the vault template is uploaded with static credentials provided in the frontend.
-* STS Mode: use STS to have fine-grained permissions
+* STS Mode: use STS to have fine-grained permissions;
-  - vault creation: the user passes a temporary token with limited permissions to the backend, Katta Server creates the bucket and uploads the vault template
+  - vault creation: the user passes a temporary token with limited permissions to the backend, Katta Server creates the bucket and uploads the vault template;
   - storage access: only vault users can access storage.

 If you want to use static mode, you can use any S3 Provider - see the [list](https://docs.cyberduck.io/protocols/s3/).